ethereum-optimism/optimism/omgx_examples/compound-simple/README.md

 ✨  Done in 206.16s.
 ```

-## Queueing a Proposal
+## Queuing a Proposal

-After the voting period has ended a proposal can be queued if it has succeed, if it has recieved enough votes in favor.
+After the voting period has ended a proposal can be queued if it has succeeded, if it has received enough votes in favor.
 The proposal can be queued using `scripts/queueProposal.js`.
 Run the following command.

 ```bash
 $ yarn queueProposal
 ```

 You should expect output similar to the following:

 ```bash
 yarn run v1.22.10
 $ node scripts/queueProposal.js